88simon/gun_del_sol/monitor/README.md

-# Monitoring and Analysis Service
+# Gun Del Sol - Monitoring and Analysis Service

-Local Flask service that complements the AutoHotkey script.
+Local Flask service that complements the Gun Del Sol AutoHotkey script.
 It stores wallet addresses for future alerts, powers the F16 token analysis flow, and surfaces results through a dashboard and REST API.
+This service integrates with the Solscan blockchain explorer to enrich your analysis.

 ## Feature Snapshot